Owengallees: History

 2 July 1804.
 To his grandnephew Lowther Brien, city of Dublin, attorney, and his heirs his lands of Awengallis, Ballylenan, Ballymagirill, Stranadarragh, Carnagimlie, Cullagh, Drumleden, Leitry [Leitra], Corlagh, Lananleragh [Lannanerriagh], Gowlanlea and Drumlogher, Co.
 Cavan, held under lease from the Beresford family.
 He had begun a suit in Chancery, Ireland, against John Brien, late of Salvon, Co.
 Fermanagh, deceased, for setting aside a fraudulent deed obtained by said John Brien, which suit against the representatives is to be continued by said Lowther Brien, his sole exor.
 Witnesses: John Johnston and Andrew Rutledge, both of Ballymagiril, and Thos.
 Stephenson, Drumleaden, Co.
 Cavan, gent.
 Memorial witnessed by: said Andrew Rutledge, and John Balfour, city of Dublin, attorney.

 The Tithe Applotment Books for 1827 list thirty three tithepayers in the townland.

 The Owengallees Valuation Office Field books are available for 1839–1840.

-Griffith's Valuation of 1857 lists twenty nine landholders in the townland.
+Griffith's Valuation of 1857 lists twenty nine tenant landholders in the townland owned by landlord Rev.Lord.JG Beresford.